SmithsonianWorkshops/Targeted_Enrichment/phyluce.md

 * Before we locate UCE loci (in other words, match your contigs to the UCE probes), you need to get the probe set used for the enrichments:
 	+ copy ```uce-5k-probes.fasta``` from ```/pool/genomics/tutorial_data``` to your ```uce-tutorial``` directory

-* Note that in many of the steps that follow there is an ```--output``` argument which is the name of an output file or directory that is created by the command.
-When you are working on your own analyses with real data consider the naming so that the contents will be well described.

 * **JOB FILE #5:** Match contigs to probes:
     + **PE:** mthread 2